 [plugins]

-kotlin-serialization = { id = "org.jetbrains.kotlin.plugin.serialization", version.ref = "kotlin" }and apply it at the same section of your build.gradle.kts file.
+kotlin-serialization = { id = "org.jetbrains.kotlin.plugin.serialization", version.ref = "kotlin" }then apply it in build.gradle.kts:

 plugins {